 Keepers of the seeds…

 A set of federal policies—including land alienation—in both Canada and the United States has caused the loss of our traditional seeds and foods.
-These laws limited our ability to sell our crops to non-Indians living in Manitoba and denied us access to federal loan guarantees under the USDA, for example.
-We are currently developing an indigenous northern seed network called the Great Lakes Indigenous Restoration Network to encourage the restoration of rare native cultivated seeds.
+These laws limited our ability to sell our crops to non-Indians living in Manitoba.
+We have developed an indigenous northern seed network called the Upper Midwest Indigenous Seed Keepers Network to encourage the restoration of rare native cultivated seeds.

 White Earth Seed Library

 Here at the White Earth Land Recovery Project, we’ve gathered up all of our previously saved seeds and created a community seed library.
-Currently, we’re identifying additional seed sources—in our region and beyond—along with farmers, gardeners, and other allies from our community—who have an interest in assisting us in the restoration of Native seed varieties.
 Our seed library work doesn’t solely consist of storing the seeds themselves: we also collect stories, documenting the rich history that accompanies each variety.

-The White Earth Seed Library comprises just one branch of the Great Lakes Indigenous Seed Library.
+The White Earth Seed Library comprises just one branch of the Upper Midwest Indigenous Seed Keepers Network.
 We intend to solidify three White Earth Seed Library locations here on the White Earth Indian Reservation (Callaway, Naytahwaush, and White Earth Tribal and Technical College).
-We are currently storing seeds in our refrigerator in the 607 Main Ave.
+We are currently storing our seeds at 607 Main Ave.
 Callaway, MN location.
-We are exploring indigenous seed storage systems and hosting clay seed vessel workshops this summer 2014!
+We are exploring indigenous seed storage systems as well.